-Only Students fo the Faculty of Civil Engineering of the RWTH Aachen that fulfill the following requirements are eligible to apply:
+Only Students of the Faculty of Civil Engineering of the RWTH Aachen that fulfill the following requirements are eligible to apply:

-- At the time of application, ever 15th of February, students must be enrolled in the 5th or 6th semester of the bachelor's degree program civil engineering or in the 1st semester of the master's degree program civil engineering, constructive engineering specialization
+- At the time of application, every 31st of January, students must be enrolled in the 5th or 6th semester of the bachelor's degree program civil engineering or in the 1st semester of the master's degree program civil engineering, constructive engineering specialization

-- Students should have at least good grades, only grades which are official at the time of the application will be considered
+- Students should have at least good grades, only grades that are official at the time of the application will be considered

 - Acceptable English skills (at least B2)

 - Students should feel capable of accomplishing their studies in a foreign language as well as in a different school system

 Further information about the program and concerning the application can be obtained at the International Exchange Office at the Faculty of Civil Engineering.